This document provides a set of design

 designs to different device families or speed grades.

-device, incomplete timing analysis, and possible glitches.
-Pay particular attention to your
+delays in a device, incomplete timing analysis, and possible glitches.
+Pay particular

-clock signals, because they have a large effect on your design’s timing accuracy, performance,
+attention to your clock signals, because they have a large effect on your design’s timing

-If you must use internally generated clock signals, register the output of any combinational
+combinational logic.
+If you must use internally generated clock signals, register the output

 Intel provides parameterizable IP cores that are

 save design time by using IP cores instead of coding your own logic.
 Additionally, the